jaehyeon-kim/kafka-pocs/ccdak/course-materials/notes.md

 - bootstrap.servers, key.serializer, value.serializer

-If I produce to a topic that does not exist, and the broker setting auto.create.topic.enable=true, what will happen?
+If I produce to a topic that does not exist, and the broker setting `auto.create.topic.enable=true`, what will happen?

-- Kafka will automatically create the topic with the broker settings num.partitions and default.replication.factor
+- Kafka will automatically create the topic with the broker settings `num.partitions` and `default.replication.factor`

-What is the risk of increasing max.in.flight.requests.per.connection while also enabling retries in a producer?
+What is the risk of increasing `max.in.flight.requests.per.connection` while also enabling retries in a producer?

 - message order not preserved
 - Some messages may require multiple retries.
 If there are more than 1 requests in flight, it may result in messages received out of order.
-Note an exception to this rule is if you enable the producer setting: enable.idempotence=true which takes care of the out of ordering case on its own.
+Note an exception to this rule is if you enable the producer setting: `enable.idempotence=true` which takes care of the out of ordering case on its own.
 See: https://issues.apache.org/jira/browse/KAFKA-5494

 To prevent network-induced duplicates when producing to Kafka, I should use